 Sometimes all it takes to lower your medical bills is a phone call to the medical facility or hospital.
 Explain that you’re in a financial bind and unable to pay off your medical bills.
 They might be able to work with you and come up with a payment plan.
 If you’re put on a medical payment plan, you may be able to avoid being charged interest.

 The major draw of a medical credit card is that the interest is usually deferred.
-However, if you don’t pay your debt off within the given period of time, you’ll be on the hook for interest fees that have racked up since you made the charge on your card.
+However, if you don’t pay your debt off within the given time, you’ll be on the hook for interest fees that have racked up since you made the charge on your card.
 It’s important to comb through the fine print, as every medical expense might not be covered.

 - Who it’s best for: Those who have a substantial amount of medical debt.